ModDota/moddota.github.io/_articles/scripting/using-dota-filters.md

 date: 26.06.2016
 ---

+# Using the order filter and other filters

 ## Filters in general

-This tutorial explains the use of the different filter functions currentlly in the API, and illustrates this using a small example in the order filter.
+This tutorial explains the use of the different filter functions currently in the API, and illustrates this using a small example in the order filter.

 There are currently 9 filters available in the lua API, namely: